scottrlarson/profession/content/terms.md

 I do this in case a issue occurs during, or after the service is complete, that would prevent you from accessing your device, or data.
 I keep this backup in encrypted form for around 4 months.
 This means that if my equipment were ever to become lost, or a theft occurred, the encryption method, 256 AES, serves as a significant deterrent against accessing your data stored in my backup.
 This safety backup is not a guarantee that I can provide to you a copy of your data, at your request, in the event you experience a loss, after the return your device.
 If you did not purchase a data-backup, and if I still have a backup of your data on hand, depending on my storage free space requirements at the time, I can provide you with a copy of your data under a data restore service.

 To provide to you a service such as, but not limited to, a data transfer service, I also may need to access certain areas of your device's file system or online accounts that could contain private information.
 I have strict principles against using information outside the services I provide to you, and I have processes in place to protect your private information from falling into the wrong hands.
 Some of those processes are communicated through this document, but if you have specific concerns, please reach out to me.
 That being said, I may share your personal/private information if it's to provide to you a specific service that I subcontract to another provider, such as, but not limited to, a data recovery service provider (By your request to have data recovered), or to comply with a lawful order from a common law court.
 In the case where I pass information to a 3rd party provider, they have their own privacy policies that your data, or information would fall under once the device/information is in their possession.
 If you have specific questions, or concerns, that are outside of these described scopes, please contact me to get clarification.

-## Software Licensing Limitations
-In the case of installing software, or licenses for software, in order to provide you the service you requested, I may need certain information (like login details, or software packages).
-I may also need to spend billable time gathering information to install any software, or licenses for which you do not have the correct information on hand. **To obtain this information on you behalf, you might agree to allow me to access to online accounts that contain this information and to make this process as seamless as possible, also I may ask you to provide your email credentials so that I can access your email account to perform password resets on accounts that have information that I require to continue the servicing.
-I take privacy very seriously, and I will only use what information I find in your email account to complete these services.
-Please see [my privacy section](#privacy-statement-communication) of this document for more information.** Price quotes and estimates are determined by the available information I have at hand at the time of intake.
-Please be aware that that prices quoted, or estimated are subject to change if new information is required or becomes available during the servicing.
-If you refuse to continue servicing after a price change, you agree to pay any and all outstanding quoted or estimated charges, regardless of the state of the device, or the status/progress of the work.

-In certain cases, when upgrading, or replacing computer hardware; or moving a software license to another computer hardware configuration, there are no absolute hard and fast rules regarding what will actually happen when a certain software product key/license is applied to different set of hardware from the original configuration the license was applied to.
-If the software product you depend on, Like the Windows Operating System, is not able to be re-activated after the hardware replacement, upgrade, or software license move, you may be obligated by the licensing of the product to purchase a new license.
-This may incur an additional expense outside of any quotes, estimates or fees that I specify in my communications to you about costs.
-Any licensing challenges that come up do not change the fees owed to me for the parts I order on your behalf, or the fees related to the service I provide to you.
-It also doesn't obligate me to provide you any free of charge services due to this issue.
-If you have questions about this limitation, please let me know before agreeing to any fees.

 ## Responsibility
 As a professional computer technician, I'm responsible for addressing operational related issues with technology at the time of servicing.